Beam search decoder

 All of the beam decoder options described in this page are available in train.sh as well as val.sh.

-The beam decoder utilises an optimised version of beam search - adaptive beam search - which reduces decoding compute by reducing the number of beam expansions to consider, without degrading WER.
-Two hypothesis pruning methods are employed:
+The time synchronous beam decoder utilises an optimised version of beam search - adaptive beam search - which reduces decoding compute and latency by reducing the number of beam expansions to consider, without degrading WER.
+Three hypothesis pruning methods are employed:

 1. Hypotheses with a score less than beam_prune_score_thresh (default 0.4) below the best hypothesis' score are pruned.